MicrosoftDocs/msix-docs/msix-src/app-package-updates.md

 ---
 title: App package updates
-description: Describes how MSIX packages are optimized to ensure that only the essential changed bits of the app are downloaded to update an existing Windows app. ms.date: 09/10/2018 ms.topic: article
+description: Describes how MSIX packages are optimized to ensure that only the essential changed bits of the app are downloaded to update an existing Windows app. ms.date: 11/30/2020 ms.topic: article
-keywords: windows 10, uwp, app package, app update, msix, appx ms.localizationpriority: medium ms.custom: "RS5, seodec18"
+keywords: windows 10, uwp, app package, app update, msix, appx, pfan, package family name ms.localizationpriority: medium ms.custom: "RS5, seodec18"
 ---